ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 *production* doesn't mean we are using the real hardware.

-**IMPORTANT NOTE:** at the moment, the ITH is particularly calibrated to support the TMC tests with emulators for the CSP, SDP, Dishes and MCCS, since TMC teams now are mainly working with emulators.
-The test harness provides wrappers and procedures to work also with production devices, but it may not yet be fully tested and supported.
+**IMPORTANT NOTE:** at the moment, the ITH is particularly calibrated to support the following testing scenarios:

+- TMC with Mid, with all the combination of production and emulated CSP, SDP and Dishes;
+- TMC with Low, but using emulators.

+The support for Low with production devices is not fully tested, since TMC teams now prioritise testing TMC with emulators.

 What you cannot find (and likely will remain in separate places)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^